MitchellAW/FlandersBOT/README.md

 ![Flanders](https://github.com/MitchellAW/MitchellAW.github.io/blob/master/images/flanders-bannerBOT.png?raw=true)

-# FlandersBOT
+# Flanders
 ### A bot for sharing your favourite references!

 A discord bot with commands surrounding The Simpsons, Futurama, Rick and Morty and more!

-FlandersBOT provides commands for The Simpsons, Futurama and Rick and Morty quoting/searching/content.
-FlandersBOT uses [Frinkiac](https://frinkiac.com/), [Morbotron](https://morbotron.com/) and [Master of All Science](https://masterofallscience.com/) to provide commands for both random and searchable Simpsons, Futurama and Rick and Morty images/gifs with their appropriate quotes embedded.
+Flanders provides commands for The Simpsons, Futurama and Rick and Morty quoting/searching/content.
+Flanders uses [Frinkiac](https://frinkiac.com/), [Morbotron](https://morbotron.com/) and [Master of All Science](https://masterofallscience.com/) to provide commands for both random and searchable Simpsons, Futurama and Rick and Morty images/gifs with their appropriate quotes embedded.

-## Add FlandersBOT to your Discord Server
+## Add Flanders to your Discord Server
 <img align="right" src="https://raw.githubusercontent.com/MitchellAW/MitchellAW.github.io/master/images/flanders-cirlce.png?raw=true" height="256" width="256"></img>

-To invite FlandersBOT to your own discord server and start using it now, [click here](https://discordapp.com/oauth2/authorize?client_id=221609683562135553&scope=bot&permissions=19456)
+To invite Flanders to your own discord server and start using it now, [click here](https://discordapp.com/oauth2/authorize?client_id=221609683562135553&scope=bot&permissions=19456)

-Thanks to https://discordbots.org/ for listing FlandersBOT!
+Thanks to https://discordbots.org/ for listing Flanders!
-If you like FlandersBOT, help the bot grow by voting [here](https://discordbots.org/bot/221609683562135553/vote)
+If you like Flanders, help the bot grow by voting [here](https://discordbots.org/bot/221609683562135553/vote)

 <a href="https://discordbots.org/bot/221609683562135553" >